 Why the Change

-We enjoy sharing the lessons we’ve learned in business along the way.
-This most recent pricing change has a fundamentally important lesson behind it.
+In a spirit of sharing business lessons learned, this most recent pricing change has a fundamentally important lesson behind it.
 You will not learn it at any business school.
 We’ve been trying for three years to learn this lesson by talking to business coaches, reading business books, talking with small business centers.
 (I am embarrassed to say how much money we spent on some of these resources.)
 It finally took stepping away from all the business books and resources out there to realize why our business wasn’t working for us.

 The reason why we are in business is not to make money.
 The reason why we are in business is to make the world a better place.
 To improve outcomes for childbirth and to provide those who valiantly support birthing families with the training, skills, and resource for them to do what they are already passionate about doing.

 This may seem counter-intuitive, but let’s dive a little deeper.
-There is a prevailing assumption in our current society that says that we can solve any problem if we throw enough money (a points system) at it.
+There is a prevailing assumption in our current society that says that we can solve any problem if we have enough points or in other words, money.
 The fundamental issue with this approach is that it ignores one thing that separates us from the computers (a points system calculator) — that is our humanity.
 It is that part of us that loves and feels and response to the needs of others in an emotional, caring, supportive matter.
 Humanity cannot be priced!

 So then when we look at business, the majority of resources out there are designed to help business owners turn a profit — to make money!
 “It’s all about the money, honey!” as my grandmother use to say.
 That all business deals with.
 By very definition, businesses exist to be “for profit”.
 That is how their success is measured.
 That is how their business grows.
 That is the bottom line in the world of business.
 If the business doesn’t make money, then you are not in business.